jleightcap/eateremu/README.md

 | `HLT`       | `1111_xxxx` | Halt CPU |

-The design of `control.v` allows for implementation of new instructions (in unused space between JZ and OUT), microcode modifications, and the addition of control signals.
+The design of `control.v` allows for implementation of new instructions (in unused space between JZ and OUT), microcode modifications, and the addition of new control signals.

 ## Example Program and Usage
 in `ram.v`,